 We also pulled out similar insights for the women we surveyed, and our results were illuminating.
 Nearly 50% of women are worried that their vagina is abnormal in some way, and feel insecure about their vaginal discharge.
 41.18% of women are worried that their labia is abnormal in some way, and 18.35% of women have considered procedures such as labiaplasty or vaginal bleaching.

 We were also interested in breaking down our results by sexuality to see if there were any differences, and it turns out there were.
 Homosexual men are almost three times as likely to be insecure about their genitalia than heterosexual men.
 They are also over twice as likely to wish they were uncircumcised and to prefer girth over length.

 When it comes to homosexual women, there is also a disparity in genital confidence compared to heterosexual women.
 Homosexual women are almost twice as likely to be insecure about their genitalia than heterosexual women (a distinction we see with men as well).
 A whopping 70% of homosexual women are worried that their genitalia is abnormal, compared to 40.34% of heterosexual women.
 And finally, 35% of homosexual women don’t trim their pubic hair, compared to nearly 15% of heterosexual women.

 This exploration of how cis men and women feel about their genitalia was eye-opening to us in a lot of ways.
 We clearly have a long way to go in terms of education around sexual body image, starting with getting people better acquainted with the fact that all genitalia are different, and are supposed to be!
 There is no right or wrong way for our genitalia to look.
 If something about your genitalia causes you physical discomfort or pain, seek medical advice from your doctor.
-And if you want to know more about our efforts in sexual education and health, check out our blog for a wide variety of articles.
+And if you want to know more about our efforts in sexual education, check out our health-related resources for a wide variety of articles.